thess/MMM-MktIndex/README.md

 ## RapidAPI Key
 https://www.rapidapi.com/

-Free account has a limit 500 requests per day.
+**Note:** Free account has a limit of 500 requests per month which works out to approximately 16/day.
+Quotes are retrieved every 30min only when market is open.

 ## Configuration
 ### Simple